-In the case $\ell > \ell_{max}$ the same conclusion obtains by using $\Ismall$ in place of $\Iapp (\ell)$.
-The claim then follows since the critical value of $A_{n,cond}$ stays bounded by (\ref{3c}).
+In the case $\ell > \ell_{max}$, the same conclusion obtains by using $\Ismall$ in place of $\Iapp (\ell)$.
+The claim then follows since the critical value of $A_{n,cond}$ stays bounded, by (\ref{3c}).

-Thus the crucial difference to Theorem~\ref{ALR} is the stronger inequality provided by Lemma~\ref{numint}.
-The corresponding inequality for Theorem~\ref{ALR} is $\# {\cal J}(I_n)/n^2 \geq \eps_n^2 |I_n|^2/4^2$, and the extra term $|I_n|$ causes the loss of efficiency in the case where the spatial extent $|I_n|$ becomes small.
+Thus the crucial difference with Theorem~\ref{ALR} is the stronger inequality provided by Lemma~\ref{numint}.
+The corresponding inequality for Theorem~\ref{ALR} is $\# {\cal J}(I_n)/n^2 \geq \eps_n^2 |I_n|^2/4^2$, and the extra term $|I_n|$ causes the loss of efficiency in the case when the spatial extent $|I_n|$ is small.

 It remains to prove Lemma~\ref{numint}.
-Elementary considerations show that one can find sets ${\cal I}_{n,left}$ and ${\cal I}_{n,right}$, each consisting of $p:=\lceil \eps_n n|I_n|/8 \rceil$ consecutive integers, such that $(j,k) \in {\cal I}_{n,left} \times {\cal I}_{n,right}$ implies $(\frac{j}{n},\frac{k}{n}] \in {\cal J}(I_n)$ and also $m_{\ell} <k-j \leq 2 m_{\ell}$ if $\ell \leq \ell_{max}$, resp. $k-j \leq m_{\ell_{max}}$ if $\ell > \ell_{max}$.
-Thus in the latter case we immediately obtain $\# \Bl({\cal J}(I_n)\cap \Ismall \Br) \geq p^2$ and the claim of the Lemma obtains with (\ref{3b}), $n|I_n|\geq 1$, and $\log n \leq \frac{4}{3}\log_2 \frac{e}{|I_n|}$, which follows from $\ell > \ell_{max}$.
+Elementary considerations show that one can find sets ${\cal I}_{n,left}$ and ${\cal I}_{n,right}$, each consisting of $p:=\lceil \eps_n n|I_n|/8 \rceil$ consecutive integers, such that $(j,k) \in {\cal I}_{n,left} \times {\cal I}_{n,right}$ implies $(\frac{j}{n},\frac{k}{n}] \in {\cal J}(I_n)$, and also $m_{\ell} <k-j \leq 2 m_{\ell}$ if $\ell \leq \ell_{max}$, resp. $k-j \leq m_{\ell_{max}}$ if $\ell > \ell_{max}$.
+Thus, in the latter case, we immediately obtain $\# \Bl({\cal J}(I_n)\cap \Ismall \Br) \geq p^2$, and the claim of the Lemma obtains with (\ref{3b}), $n|I_n|\geq 1$, and $\log n \leq \frac{4}{3}\log_2 \frac{e}{|I_n|}$, which follows from $\ell > \ell_{max}$.
 In the case $\ell \leq \ell_{max}$, only a subset of the $p^2$ intervals $\Bl\{(\frac{j}{n},\frac{k}{n}]$: $(j,k) \in {\cal I}_{n,left} \times {\cal I}_{n,right}\Br\}$ belongs to ${\cal J}(I_n) \cap \Iapp (\ell)$, namely those for which both $j$ and $k$ lie on the $d_{\ell}$-grid.
-The number of such indices $j$ is at least $\lfloor \frac{p}{d_{\ell}}\rfloor \geq \lceil \frac{ \eps_n \sqrt{ n|I_n|} \log n}{9 \ \ell^{4/5}} \rceil$ for $n$ large enough, where this inequality follows from the fact that $\ell \leq \ell_{max}$ implies $n|I_n| > m_{\ell} \geq (\log n)/2$ and $d_{\ell}\geq (\log n)^{3/10}$, further $\eps_n \sqrt{\log n} \ra \infty$ by the definition of $\eps_n$.
+The number of such indices $j$ is at least $\lfloor \frac{p}{d_{\ell}}\rfloor \geq \lceil \frac{ \eps_n \sqrt{ n|I_n|} \log n}{9 \ \ell^{4/5}} \rceil$ for $n$ large enough, where this inequality follows from the fact that $\ell \leq \ell_{max}$ implies $n|I_n| > m_{\ell} \geq (\log n)/2$ and $d_{\ell}\geq (\log n)^{3/10}$; further, $\eps_n \sqrt{\log n} \ra \infty$ by the definition of $\eps_n$.
 The same bound obtains for the number of indices $k$ that lie on the $d_{\ell}$-grid.
 The claim of the Lemma then follows with (\ref{3b}) and $\ell \leq \log_2 \frac{e}{|I_n|}$, which is a consequence of the definition of $\ell$. $\Box$